 Symbol Explanation

 Class II equipment

 Class II equipment with functional earthing

 \sim Alternating current

-=== Direct current
+Direct current

-♦- •• Polarity of d.c. power connector
+♦-@- ♦ Polarity of d.c. power connector

 \triangle For indoor use only

 4 Dangerous voltage

+Symbol Explanation

 A Caution, risk of electric shock

 (VI) Energy efficiency Marking

 Protective earth

-Symbol Explanation

 Earth

 Frame or chassis

 4 Functional earthing

-/ Caution, hot surface
+Caution, hot surface

 \triangle Caution

 0 Operator's manual

-\bigcirc Stand-by
+Stand-by

 "ON"/"OFF" (push-push)

 Fuse

 ₩ N Fuse is used in neutral N

 RECYCLING This product bears the selective sorting symbol for Waste electrical and electronic equipment (WEEE).
 This means that this product must be handled pursuant to European directive 2012/19/EU in order to be recycled or dismantled to minimize its impact on the environment.
 User has the choice to give his product to a competent recycling organization or to the retailer when he buys a new electrical or electronic equipment.

-No la Caution, avoid listening at high volume levels for long periods
+(g)() Caution, avoid listening at high volume levels for long periods

 Disconnection, all power plugs

-Symbol Explanation m Switch of mini-gap construction μ Switch of micro-gap construction (for US version) Switch of micro-gap / micro-disconnection construction (for other versions except US) 3 Switch without contact gap (Semiconductor switching device)
+m Switch of mini-gap construction

+μ Switch of micro-gap construction (for US version) Switch of micro-gap / micro-disconnection construction (for other versions except US)

+Symbol Explanation ε Switch without contact gap (Semiconductor switching device)